Gbalefa Peninsula: About Gbalefa Peninsula

+A meeting was held on 10 April 1935 at the Olota's Palace in Ota involving the District Officer of Egba Division and representatives of Ota communities.
+The meeting followed a publication in the newspaper Akede Eko (30 March 1935) which claimed that the Gbalefa Peninsula belonged to the Awori.
+The purpose of the meeting was to examine the validity of this claim based on testimonies from local representatives.

+Attendees included the District Officer, Capt.
+J. H. Scott, the Olota of Ota (Salami Oyede), and various chiefs and community representatives from Ota, Ilogbo, Atan, Obere, Onibuku, and Imojuba.
+The proceedings documented local perspectives on territorial claims in the area.

-The minutes of the meeting can be downloaded and read here.
+The minutes of the meeting were previously made available online, though the original link is no longer active.

 Land disputes

 Since early 80s, there has been contention about the ownership of Ilobi and Ado-Odo area.
 While the Egba claim that Ota people were tenants accommodated by their forebears, having successfully displaced the Ilobi and Ado-Odo during Egba/Dahomey war, the Otta/Awori communities see themselves as original settlers in the area.
 This ownership disagreement has led to litigants to present their cases before High Court judges in Nigeria.

 Historical evidences

 Historical records show that the Owu/Egba conquered the contested areas during the Ilobi, Ado-Odo and Dahomey wars of 1836 to 1853.
 It was documented that Henry Townsend, a British missionary, was present at the ceremonial takeover of the territory by Akindele Gbalefa, the Owu Warrior and head of the Egba allied forces.
 The Southern part of Gbalefa forest, as it was then called, formerly belonged to the Ados, while the Northern part belonged to the Ilobis.
 The forest was uninhabited at the time it was conquered.

 Historical records also show that it was the Owu/Egba community who allocated farming lands to Ota natives.
 The Owu/Egba argued that the contested area originally belonged to Ado and Ilobi, and not to Ota, before the conquest.
 And in a letter written to the then-resident officer of the Abeokuta District by the District Officer of Egba Division entitled "Reorganisation of Ota District", and signed by F.V.O Aribusola in 1937, the District Officer stated that:

 In accordance with your instructions ED/321/106, I proceed to Ota where I met representatives of the Egbas in the District-the heir at law.
 They were apprised of the new reorganizations which will merge their areas-Gbalefa peninsula and Ota together under the Egba Native Administration.
 I explained the difficulties being experienced by the officials in the administration of the areas at the moment.